 Financial Aid is based on enrollment.
 Full-time students must maintain 12+ credits per semester.
 Part-time students must maintain 6+ credits per semester.
 Larger course loads will not warrant an increase in financial aid.
 Students who drop below the enrollment upon which their financial aid award was based will have their aid reduced.

-All financial aid decisions are made by the Financial Aid Committee, chaired by Rev. Trina Johnsten, Vice President of Student Services and Enrollment.
+All financial aid decisions are made by the Financial Aid Committee.

 Students may contact or go to the Financial Aid Office in person and speak with Ms. Kim Clark, Director of Financial Aid if they have any questions regarding their financial aid, need assistance in completing any applications or forms, want financial literacy counseling on student loan borrowing, or with any general financial aid issues.